Tattoos and Art For Sale

 Behind that mask is the smiling face of 😷 Lori Blunden 😉 — receptionist and co-owner of Bigfoot Tattoos.

-Please see our COVID-19 SAFETY PLAN below for further details.
+Please see our Covid-19 Safety Plan below for more information.

 Clay Walker — Senior Tattoo Artist